DaniKemper010/native-video-player/README.md

 - `isPipEnabledStream` - Stream of Picture-in-Picture state changes
 - `isPipAvailableStream` - Stream of Picture-in-Picture availability changes
 - `isAirplayAvailableStream` - Stream of AirPlay availability changes
+- `isAirplayConnectedStream` - Stream of AirPlay connection state changes
 - `isFullscreenStream` - Stream of fullscreen state changes
-- `qualityChangedStream` - Stream of quality changes
+- `qualityChangedStream` - Stream of quality changes (emits when user selects a quality)
+- `qualitiesStream` - Stream of available qualities list changes (emits when quality list is loaded/updated)

 **Note:** The original event listeners (`addActivityListener`, `addControlListener`) are still available and continue to work as before.
 Use whichever approach best fits your use case.